 Business fixed investment continues to show resilience in nonmanufacturing and appears to have stopped weakening on the whole.
-The aggregate supply of capital goods-a coincident indicator of machinery investment-was up in the first quarter on a quarter-on-quarter basis, after having decreased for two quarters in a row through the fourth quarter last year (Chart 10[1]).
-As for leading indicators, machinery orders (private sector, excluding orders for ships and those from electric power companies)-a leading indicator of machinery investment-were almost flat in the first quarter, after having declined for three straight quarters through the fourth quarter (Chart 11[1]).
+According to the Financial Statements Statistics of Corporations by Industry, Quarterly, business fixed investment in nominal terms fell marginally in the first quarter, after having risen in the fourth quarter last year on a quarter-on-quarter basis, following a decline since the first quarter through the third quarter (Chart 10[1]).
+By industry and company size (Chart 11), business fixed investment by manufacturing was down for the third straight quarter as a whole, although the rate of decline has been narrowing, since investment by large firms was on the decline, despite slight increases in that by medium-sized and small firms.
+Meanwhile, business fixed investment by nonmanufacturing declined marginally in the first quarter for large as well as medium-sized and small firms, after having increased in the fourth quarter.
+The aggregate supply of capital goods-a coincident indicator of machinery investment-rose in April as well relative to the first quarter due partly to fluctuations of some items following the quarter-on-quarter increase in the first quarter, after having decreased for two quarters in a row through the fourth quarter last year (Chart 12[1]).
+As for leading indicators, machinery orders (private sector, excluding orders for ships and those from electric power companies)-a leading indicator of machinery investment-were almost flat in the first quarter, after having declined for three straight quarters through the fourth quarter (Chart 13[1]).
 Monthly figures show that machinery orders increased sharply in March, after having bounced back in February from the sizeable decline in January.
 By industry, machinery orders of manufacturing declined for five quarters in a row until the fourth quarter and continued to do so in the first quarter on a quarter-on-quarter basis, although the pace of decline moderated.
-Those of nonmanufacturing (excluding orders for ships and those from electric power companies) have held steady with the fluctuations smoothed out, although they fell back in the first quarter on a quarter-on-quarter basis from the increase in the fourth Construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-rose in the first quarter on a quarter-on-quarter basis, after having continued to move upward for four consecutive quarters through the fourth quarter (Chart 11[2]).
-By industry, construction starts of mining and manufacturing-which had been somewhat weak, after having surged in the first quarter last year-climbed significantly in the first quarter on a quarter-on-quarter Those of nonmanufacturing continued to be steady, as they rose further, albeit basis. marginally, in the first quarter on a quarter-on-quarter basis, after having exhibited somewhat high growth for three straight quarters until the fourth quarter.
+Those of nonmanufacturing (excluding orders for ships and those from electric power companies) have held steady with the fluctuations smoothed out, although they fell back in the first quarter on a quarter-on-quarter basis from the increase in the fourth quarter.
+Construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-were more or less flat in April compared with the first quarter, after having increased for three consecutive quarters through the first quarter (Chart 13[2]).
+By industry, construction starts of mining and manufacturing have continued to be more or less flat, albeit with fluctuations, after having surged in the first quarter last year.
+Those of nonmanufacturing registered somewhat high growth in April relative to the first quarter, after having moved upward for four straight quarters until the first quarter.